bonhamdaniel/java-network-programming/javamail-email-server/README.md

       > bcc:  kathryn_bonham@hotmail.com,
       > gord.bonham@ymail.com,
       > catherine.a.murkin@gmail.com
-      > date: Tue, Apr 21, 2015 at 2:13 PM
+      > date: Tue, Apr 21, 2015 at 2:32 PM
       > subject:  COMP 348 Email Server Project
       > mailed-by:  gmail.com
       > Sorry, I'm doing a school project and needed to used 7 different e-mail addresses
       > to send a message to from a server that I had to program.
 You may get inundated
       > with this message :/
-      **Output correct**

-***No other normal testing necessary, as this demonstrates that the email specified in the file provided at the command line is successfully sent to the recipients inbox.

-Exception Case 1 (no file provided at command line):
+      > ***kess.jpg ttachment image was displayed in the email below message body*** **Output correct**

+Normal Case 2:
       ***all necessary jars and classes must be in CLASSPATH***
+      ***thisfile.txt included in folder - must be in specified format***
+      ***iso.png file included in folder***
+      Runs program as constituted, without any alterations.
+      Should send email included in file provided, and attachment to specified recipients.
+      Command prompt: java SendProgramWAttachment thisfile.txt iso.png
+      > Sent message successfully....
+      Email received in receipient inbox
+      > from: bonhamdaniel@gmail.com
+      > to: bonhamdaniel@gmail.com
+      > cc: dan@khicommunity.com,
+      > dan_bonham@hotmail.com,
+      > dan.bonham.5@facebook.com
+      > bcc:  kathryn_bonham@hotmail.com,
+      > gord.bonham@ymail.com,
+      > catherine.a.murkin@gmail.com
+      > date: Tue, Apr 21, 2015 at 2:36 PM
+      > subject:  COMP 348 Email Server Project
+      > mailed-by:  gmail.com
+      > Sorry, I'm doing a school project and needed to used 7 different e-mail addresses
+      > to send a message to from a server that I had to program.
+You may get inundated
+      > with this message :/
+      > ***iso.png attachment image was displayed in the email below message body*** **Output correct**

+Normal Case 3:
+      ***all necessary jars and classes must be in CLASSPATH***
+      ***thisfile.txt included in folder - must be in specified format***
+      ***example.zip file included in folder***
+      Runs program as constituted, without any alterations.
+      Should send email included in file provided, and attachment to specified recipients.
+      Command prompt: java SendProgramWAttachment thisfile.txt example.zip
+      > Sent message successfully....
+      Email received in receipient inbox
+      > from: bonhamdaniel@gmail.com
+      > to: bonhamdaniel@gmail.com
+      > cc: dan@khicommunity.com,
+      > dan_bonham@hotmail.com,
+      > dan.bonham.5@facebook.com
+      > bcc:  kathryn_bonham@hotmail.com,
+      > gord.bonham@ymail.com,
+      > catherine.a.murkin@gmail.com
+      > date: Tue, Apr 21, 2015 at 2:38 PM
+      > subject:  COMP 348 Email Server Project
+      > mailed-by:  gmail.com
+      > Sorry, I'm doing a school project and needed to used 7 different e-mail addresses
+      > to send a message to from a server that I had to program.
+You may get inundated
+      > with this message :/
+      > ***example.zip attachment was included in the email below message body*** **Output correct**
+***No other normal testing necessary, as this demonstrates that the email specified in the file and attachment provided at the command line is successfully sent to the recipients inbox.

+Exception Case 1 (no attachment provided at command line):
+      ***all necessary jars and classes must be in CLASSPATH***
       ***thisfile.txt included in folder - must be in specified format*** Runs program as constituted, without any alterations.
       Should send email included in file provided to specified recipient.
-      Command prompt: java SendProgram1 thisfile.txt
+      Command prompt: java SendProgramWAttachment thisfile.txt
-      > Usage: java SendProgram1 <email file>
+      > Usage: java SendProgramWAttachment <email file> <attachment>
       (message displayed and program exits)
       **Output correct**

+Exception Case 2 (no email file provided at command line):
+      ***all necessary jars and classes must be in CLASSPATH***
+      ***example.zip included in folder***
+      Runs program as constituted, without any alterations.
+      Should send email included in file provided to specified recipient.
+      Command prompt: java SendProgramWAttachment example.zip
+      > Usage: java SendProgramWAttachment <email file> <attachment>
+      (message displayed and program exits)
+      **Output correct**

-      The first test case demonstrates that the program successfully retrieves the email information from the file spcified at the command line and transports the email message to all intended recipients.
-All recipients included verified that they did indeed receive the messages send via the program.
+      The first three test cases demonstrate that the program successfully retrieves the email information from the file spcified at the command line and transports the email message and attachment (jpg, png, zip) to all intended recipients.
+All recipients included verified that they did indeed receive the messages sent via the program.
-      The exception test case demonstrates how the program handles the case where a file is not included on the command line.
+      The exception test cases demonstrate how the program handles the case where a file is not included on the command line.
 It simply displays a usage message and exits.
       ***File provided at command line must be a valid email file in proper format***